Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

 }
 ```

 If you went through my previous blog, you will notice this part is different.
 You no longer declare a method: `fun inject(activity: MainActivity)`.
 You need to use a `ActivitiesBindingModule` to do the trick.
-But still you can write `component` for that activity. this is just much more easier.
+But still you can write `component` for that activity. this is just easier.

-## 7. Now let's inject MainActivity
+## 7. Let's inject MainActivity

 Open `MainActivity.kt`